State Strategies for Sequencing Enrollee Communications When Medicaid Continuous Coverage Ends

 Julie Bataille and Kevin Caudill, GMMB

-The current Medicaid continuous enrollment requirement enacted by the Families First Coronavirus Response Act (FFCRA) prohibits states from disenrolling individuals from Medicaid for the duration of the public health emergency (PHE) as a condition of accessing the enhanced federal Medicaid funding.
-The PHE is currently in effect through October 12, 2022, and is expected to be extended further, possibly to the end of 2022 or into 2023.
-When the PHE ends, state Medicaid agencies will redetermine eligibility for as many as 80 million enrollees.
+Congress passed the Consolidated Appropriations Act on December 23, 2023, an omnibus funding package that separates the Medicaid continuous coverage provision from the COVID-19 public health emergency (PHE), provides a fixed end date for the Medicaid continuous coverage guarantee of March 31, 2023, a gradual phase down of the Families First Coronavirus Response Act (FFCRA) enhanced federal match rate, and new guardrails to prioritize coverage retention and smooth coverage transitions during the “unwinding.”
 Many states are planning for this work to happen over a year, as allowed by federal guidance, amidst workforce constraints that will challenge customer service capacity and processing times.
 This will require states to include proactive communications strategies as part of their planning and to effectively reach targeted groups of enrollees at specified points in time, consistent with operational plans.

 On March 3, 2022, the Centers for Medicare & Medicaid Services (CMS) released a State Health Official (SHO) letter, “Promoting Continuity of Coverage and Distributing Eligibility and Enrollment Workload in Medicaid, the Children’s Health Insurance Program (CHIP), and Basic Health Program (BHP) Upon Conclusion of the COVID-19 Public Health Emergency.”
 The guidance lays out expectations for states as they resume processing renewals for Medicaid eligibility and provides options and flexibilities for states to consider as they develop their operational plans to resume Medicaid redeterminations.
 In addition to notices, the guidance encourages states to leverage multiple modes of communication such as text messages, emails, and phone calls to reach enrollees with information about what they need to do to retain Medicaid coverage.
 CMS also urges states to develop a timeline for renewals that utilizes the necessary time to process all redeterminations to mitigate coverage loss.
 This means that states will need to be communicating in targeted ways with distinct enrollee groups as the renewal process begins and then repeats itself month after month until complete.

-This expert perspective focuses specifically on strengthening communications to enrollees once the federal PHE is lifted and the continuous enrollment requirement ends to ensure that those who are eligible maintain their coverage, and those who are ineligible are transitioned to a Marketplace plan or other insurance.
+This expert perspective focuses specifically on strengthening communications to enrollees once the continuous enrollment requirement ends to ensure that those who are eligible maintain their coverage, and those who are ineligible are transitioned to a Marketplace plan or other insurance.
 The intention is to help states develop a timeline within their communications plans to coordinate and sequence outreach to these consumer groups.
 Critical in this effort to reduce churn will be effective coordination with stakeholders.
-This expert perspective outlines outreach strategies and tactics state Medicaid agencies and State-Based Marketplaces (SBMs) can implement to effectively inform enrollees what is happening and what actions they may need to take to stay insured.
+This expert perspective outlines outreach strategies and tactics state Medicaid agencies and state-based marketplaces (SBMs) can implement to effectively inform enrollees what is happening and what actions they may need to take to stay insured.

 Timeline and Targeting Enrollee Groups

-CMS reiterated the United States Department of Health and Human Services’ (HHS) previous commitment to provide states with 60 days’ notice prior to the expiration of the PHE.
-The continuous coverage requirement will end at the end of the month during which the PHE is lifted.
-States then have 12 months to complete redeterminations for all enrollees.
+The continuous coverage requirement will end on March 31, 2023.
+States then have 14 months maximum to complete redeterminations for all enrollees.
 CMS guidance suggests states redetermine one-ninth of their enrollee population at a time, but states do have flexibility.
 Regardless of which groups of enrollees or how many are renewed at one time, the same tactics can be used for each individual renewal segment.

 States will therefore have to target specific groups of individual enrollees based on the timing of renewals.
 For example, most states plan to take up to a full year to process redeterminations and return to routine operations.
 Many will prioritize certain enrollees based on some hybrid of criteria, like those in an active course of treatment.
 Whatever the method, states will have to effectively message to those who are going to be renewed at the present time versus those who will be renewed later.